Speaker timer software for Mac and PC. Prepare a list of timers and use simple shortcuts to progress. Outputs on HDMI, NDI and Internet.

 - Connect to other devices through our TCP/IP-server (Companion) or OSC (Qlab/Resolume).

 New in v.2.3: Background Image, Logo & Border

 We have added options for what can be displayed in the Output-windows.
 Now you can have a backgound-image for decoration, your company logo for branding, and to notify the speaker that the time is running out, add a blinking border.

 Trial version and licence

 You can download the app and try it as much as you want in trial-mode.
 The one restriction is that it will close after 10 minutes every time you open it.
-To use the program without restrictions you can purchase a license from the “Store” page.
+To use the program without restrictions you can purchase a license.